Redux Resource

 Usage With React

 It is not a requirement you should use React to use Redux Resource, but the two work well together.
-We recommend using the react-redux library to link Redux with React.
+We recommend using the library to .

 The following are some patterns that we find ourselves using frequently with Redux Resource.